goeiebook/creativelab/README.md

 ---

 The post about the 500 Error did not generate buzz.
-There is no resply and practically no views.
+No replies, and no views garnered.
 Maybe I hadn't discovered anything unexpected.
-The server rejected my submission because it was unacceptable.
+The server rejected my submission because it was unacceptable, and that's expected.

 So I edit the snippet and reduce the complexity bit by bit, then resubmit, and eventually make a sucessful submission.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 I was a fool.